 6. Invest in quality canisters

-While it’s tempting to pick up cheap containers at the supermarket, it’s worth paying more for better-quality styles – not only will they look more attractive on your open shelves, but they will generally have a better-quality seal so that food stays fresher for longer.
+While it’s tempting to pick up cheap containers at the supermarket, it’s worth paying more for better-quality styles – not only will they look more attractive on your open shelves, but they will generally have a better-quality seal so that your food stays fresher for longer.

 Opt for clear, modular canisters so you can see at a glance what’s inside.
 Plastic is lightweight and durable, but glass canisters will generally create a more stylish display.
 You can choose containers and canisters of different shapes and sizes, but to create an attractive and cohesive-looking display, make sure they’re all from the same set.
+If you opt for cannisters that are opaque, make sure you label them to make it easy to find exactly what you're looking for.

 And if you have dry goods that need to be scooped or measured, or you want the kids to be able to access their own after-school snacks, be sure to include a few scoop-style jars with wide, angled openings.